iclr-blogposts/2024/_posts/2024-11-25-gradient-inversion-attacks.md

 ---
 layout: distill
-title: Sample Blog Post
+title: What really matters in gradient inversion attack?
-description: Your blog post's abstract.
+description: Your log post's abstract.
   Please add your abstract or summary here and not in the main body of your text.
   Do not include math/latex or hyperlinks.
-date: 2024-05-07
+date: 2024-11-27
 future: true
 htmlwidgets: true